falselunatic/StellarNet/README.md

 ## Introduction

 StellarNet is a cutting-edge Social Media App designed to foster meaningful connections and seamless content sharing.
 It merges a sleek user interface with robust backend services to provide an unparalleled user experience.
-` I'm still working on this project & hopefully i will be able to finish the whole project within upcoming 10-15 days:) `

 ## Features